 Concentration in Data Science (DSCI)

-The data science concentration prepares math majors for careers in industry and academia with a focus on the rapidly developing area of the mathematics of data science.
+The data science concentration prepares math majors for careers in industry and academia with a focus on the rapidly developing area of mathematics of data science.
 Students in this program will develop analytical and computational skills that will provide a deeper understanding of machine learning and data science concepts.
 By mastering the theoretical foundation underlying practical algorithms and uncovering inherent connections with several branches of modern mathematics, students will hone their creativity and independent thinking skills necessary to lead the data science revolution.

 Data Science Courses